-LD 211 An Act To Authorize a Respond to a Disease ( General Fund Bond Issue To Prep Outbreak are Maine To ONTP Sponsor(s) Committee Report Amendments Adopted GRATWICK MORRISON Committee Report ONTP facilities up - the amount of \$10,000,000, will be use Health and Human Services, Health and outbreak.
-LD 212 An Act Concerning Co ost-of-living Adjustments for Certa in Retirees CARRIED OVER Sponsor(s) DAVIS Committee Report Amendments Adopted teacher, jud lge and legislator whose spous ing adjustment cap of 4% for benefits rese received social security benefits and has benefit cost-of-living adjustment cap for nas passed away.
-Public Law 2011, This bill wa as carried over to any special of or regular session of the 127th Legislatu re by joint order, H.P.
-992. LD 217 An Act To Authorize a Multimodal Transport General Fund Bond Issue for Deve ation Facility elopment of a CARRIED OVER Sponsor(s) Committee Report Amendments Adopted LANGLEY HUBBELL Committee Report transportati ion facility that includes a mar the amount of \$8,000,000, will be used in the transportation facility in an area that port and would support facilities for a but is near a federally designated This bill wa or regular session of the 127th Legislatu re by joint order, H.P.
-994 as LD 232 Fund and Other Funds ropriations and Allocations from the solution of the Department for the Fi rtment of the Sponsor(s) Committee Report Amendments Adopted ROTUNDO ONTP
+LD 211 An Act To Authorize a Respond to a Disease C General Fund Bond Issue To Prep Outbreak are Maine To ONTP Sponsor(s) Committee Report Amendments Adopted GRATWICK MORRISON Committee Report ONTP facilities up • the amount of \$10,000,000, will be use Health and Human Services, Health and outbreak. · · · · · · · · · · · · · · · · · · · LD 212 An Act Concerning Co st-of-living Adjustments for Certai n Retirees CARRIED OVER Sponsor(s) Committee Report Amendments Adopted DAVIS Committee Report as carried over to any special o t benefit cost-of-living adjustment cap for regular session of the 127th Legislatu General Fund Bond Issue for Devo re by joint order, H.P.
+992. Sponsor(s) Committee Report Amendments Adopted LANGLEY HUBBELL Committee Report transportati on facility that includes a mar the amount of \$8,000,000, will be used ine transportation facility in an area that out and would support facilities for a but is near a federally designated This bill wa amended by · - or regular session of the 127th Legislatu re by joint order, H.P.
+994 as LD 232 Fund and Other Funds opriations and Allocations from the for the Expenditures of the Departhe Judicial Department for the Fi tment of the Sponsor(s) Committee Report Amendments Adopted ROTUNDO ONTP